Learning Unseen Emotions from Gestures via Semantically-Conditioned Zero-Shot Perception with Adversarial Autoencoders: Related Work

 \subsection{Emotion Recognition}

-Seminal work on emotion identification from gaits was carried out by~\cite{montepare1987identification}, with more recent works~\cite{sanders2016gait} showcasing the correlation between gaits and inherent psychological stress.
-Methods of~\cite{sapinski2019emotion,garcia2019user,hossain2019emotion} use deep learning methods to identify emotion states from gestures extracted from videos.
+Recent works~\cite{sanders2016gait} in emotion recognition showcase the correlation between gaits and inherent psychological stress.
+Methods of~\cite{sapinski2019emotion} use deep learning methods to identify emotion states from gestures extracted from videos.
 Studies by~\cite{wegrzyn2017mapping} identified people's emotional states through psychological studies of human facial expressions.
-Studies by~\cite{cordaro2016voice} used vocal cues to determine emotions.
-With the advent of deep learning, various works have emerged that use vision-based methods~\cite{saragih2009face,akputu2013facial} to determine emotional state from facial expressions or audio signals using speech~\cite{deng2017semisupervised}.
-Recently, a number of works have used multiple modalities, including speech and facial expressions, in determining emotions~\cite{mittal2020m3er,albanie2018emotion}.
+With the advent of deep learning, various works have emerged that use vision-based methods~\cite{akputu2013facial} to determine emotional state from facial expressions or audio signals using speech~\cite{deng2017semisupervised}.
+Recently, a number of works have used multiple modalities, including speech and facial expressions, in determining emotions~\cite{albanie2018emotion}.

-Learning emotions from poses involve an inter-relation between various research domains.
-The method of~\cite{bhattacharya2020step} has used spatial-temporal gait extraction to map the movements to emotions.
-Other methods have used PCA and SVM based classifiers on affective features~\cite{karg2010recognition,crenn2016body}.
-Despite all the progress, recent studies~\cite{cowen2019mapping} have shown that the taxonomy of emotions is varied and complex, making it cumbersome to recognize and classify emotions explicitly.
-This further makes it difficult for deep learning-based methods to recognize and generalize emotions due to the obscurity involved in labeling significantly large datasets with the appropriate emotions.